Statistical Effort Modelling of Game Resource Localisation Attacks: Introduction

 Evaluating MATE SP strength lacks standardised methodologies~\cite{dagstuhl,desutter2024evaluation}, partly due to diverse attack techniques and attacker goals~\cite{survey2016}, and because of the fuzzy nature of SP, which tries to delay attacks rather than completely prevent them~\cite{collbergbook}.

-Faingnaert et al.\ recently proposed a simulation-based method to obtain statistical models of attack effort~\cite{checkmate24}, potentially enabling evaluation against real-world attacks rather than artificial metrics~\cite{desutter2024evaluation}, integration into risk management/decision support~\cite{Basile23}, and better scalability than expensive empirical studies.
-However, they did not provide an empirical validation: scenarios such as game cheat development were only sketched, without performing any experiments.
-We therefore studied whether the method is feasible in practice and whether it yields useful results for defenders.
+Faingnaert et al.\ recently pitched a simulation-based method to obtain statistical models of attack effort~\cite{checkmate24}, potentially enabling evaluation against real-world attacks rather than artificial metrics~\cite{desutter2024evaluation}, integration into risk management/decision support~\cite{Basile23}, and better scalability than expensive empirical studies.
+Their method is based on a four-line meta-model of which they claim that it can be instantiated to model and simulate a wide range of concrete, probabilistic reverse engineering attacks.
+They instantiated and validated a model for a fully automated cryptographic key localization attack~\cite{k-hunt++}, but only provided a brief sketch of how the meta-model might be instantiated to simulate attacks that include probabilistic manual human activities.
+They did not implement, present, or evaluate any such instantiation, thus offering no empirical validation of their claims regarding partially manual, probabilistic reverse engineering attacks.

-We present the first full instantiation of their method for game resource localisation attacks---the initial step in many cheating attacks~\cite{game_hacking} and a key reverse engineering attack category~\cite{survey2016}.
-Attackers locate memory addresses storing player resources (gold, coins, health) using tools like CheatEngine~\cite{cheatengine}, then tamper with values.
-We modelled CheatEngine deployment on games with various data obfuscations (e.g., XOR-masking~\cite{xor}) and evaluated their impact on attack effort.